m-kupiec/compendium-javascript/README.md

 // console.log(a); // ReferenceError: a is not defined
 ```

-`var` is not restricted by a code block (conditionals, loops), but by a function it is:
+`var` is not restricted by a code block (conditionals, loops), but is by a function:

 ```js
 function f() {